 These plants are SUPER easy to grow and hardly require any attention.
 They do spread a tad so be prepared!

 Part Shade Perennials

-These flowers are a good choice when looking for flowers that comes in many colours and awesome for Zone 3.
-Columbines are also an great flower if you’re looking to attract hummingbirds to your garden!
+These flowers come in many colours and they are a great option for any Zone 3 perennial garden.
+Columbines are also a great flower if you’re looking to attract hummingbirds to your garden!

 8. Day Lilies

 Day Lilies are a classic garden flower that come in many, many colours!
 Although they are awesome in Zone 3, the orange-coloured ones seem to spread a lot.
 This flower has made the most-regretted list, but if you keep them contained or accept the spread – you will be golden!

 Lady’s Mantle add a unique chartreuse colour to your garden.
 They thrive in shady spots and can add some cool contrast to the darker green areas of your garden.